Cilantro Lime Shrimp – an incredibly quick and easy weeknight dinner that is packed with flavor! Make on the grill or in your favorite skillet!

 - raw prawns or jumbo shrimp: you can also use small shrimp, but if you are grilling I would recommend getting bigger shrimp or prawns so you don’t have to worry about them falling threw the grill grate!

-- olive oil: this helps build part of our marinade.
+- olive oil: this helps build part of the easy shrimp marinade.

 - fresh lime juice: the lime in cilantro-lime comes from freshly squeezed lime juice!